Sufficient Stocks Available, Dont Buy In Panic, Khusro Bakhtiar Advises People - UrduPoint

 Sufficient Stocks Available, Don't Buy In Panic, Khusro Bakhtiar Advises People

-Federal Minister for Food Security, Khusro Bakhtiar Monday said that sufficient food stocks were available in the country, advising the people not to go for panic-buying and hoarding
+Federal Minister of National Food Security and Research, Khusro Bakhtiar Monday said that sufficient food stocks were available in the country, advising the people not to go for panic-buying and hoarding

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Mar, 2020 ) :Federal Minister for Food Security, Khusro Bakhtiar Monday said that sufficient food stocks were available in the country, advising the people not to go for panic-buying and hoarding.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Mar, 2020 ) :Federal Minister of National Food Security and Research, Khusro Bakhtiar Monday said that sufficient food stocks were available in the country, advising the people not to go for panic-buying and hoarding.

 The minister was addressing a press conference along with Advisor to Prime Minister on National Security Moeed Yusuf, Chairman National Disaster Management Authority (NDMA), Lt Gen Mohammad Afzal and Special Assistant to Prime Minister on National Health Services Dr Zafar Mirza.